 In fact, turmeric was shown to be very effective at preventing plaque build-up and bad breath, due to it’s anti bacterial properties (source).

-With regards to coconut oil, a whopping 50% of the fat in coconut oil is comprised of lauric acid.
+And with regards to coconut oil, a whopping 50% of the fat in coconut oil is comprised of something called lauric acid.

-Lauric acid is well known for its antimicrobial actions and it actually inhibits Strep mutans – the primary bacteria that cause tooth decay (source).
+Lauric acid is a medium-chain triglycerides (MCT) and is well known for its antimicrobial actions.
+It also inhibits Strep mutans – the primary bacteria that cause tooth decay (source).

 How To Make Turmeric Coconut Oil Toothpaste

 Turmeric Coconut Oil Toothpaste – What You’ll Need:

 - 2 tablespoons coconut oil (raw organic is best)

 - 1 teaspoon turmeric

 - 1 teaspoon baking soda* (I use this one as it’s not been treated with chemicals in its production)

 - Few drops of food grade peppermint oil (optional for added minty freshness)